AllenNeuralDynamics/aind-exaspim-soma-detection/README.md

 ### Step 1: Proposal Generation

 The goal of this step is to generate initial proposals for soma locations by detecting blob-like structures in the image.
-The proposal generation algorithm follows these steps:

 <blockquote>
   <p>a.
 Smooth image with Gaussian filter to reduce false positives.</p>